smartcontractkit/solana-starter-kit/README.md

 export ANCHOR_WALLET='./id.json'
 ```

 Now you are ready to run the JavaScript client.
-Be sure to pass the program ID obtained from the previous steps by using the `--program` flag pointing to the JSON file containing the account that owns the program, as well as the Chainlink data feed address that you want to query.
+Be sure to pass Chainlink data feed address that you want to query.
 This can be taken from the [Chainlink Solana Data Feeds page](https://docs.chain.link/docs/solana/data-feeds-solana/), and the value will be defaulted to the Devnet SOL/USD feed address if you don’t specify a value.
 In this example, we specified the ETH/USD feed:

 ```
-node client.js --program $(solana address -k ./target/deploy/chainlink_solana_demo-keypair.json) --feed 	669U43LNHx7LsVj95uYksnhXUfWKDsdzVqev3V4Jpw3P
+node client.js --feed	669U43LNHx7LsVj95uYksnhXUfWKDsdzVqev3V4Jpw3P
 ```

 The client will generate a new account and pass it to the deployed program, which will then populate the account with the current price from the specified price feed.
 The client will then read the price from the account, and output the value to the console.